-Do We Travel To Escape Reality?
-My grandmother has a very specific view of people who travel a lot, especially old people.
+Do we travel to escape reality?
+My grandmother has a very specific view of people who travel a lot, especially older people.

 She can’t understand how they can’t just be happy with staying at home, why their souls are so restless and unhappy with their current situation.